|

 May be too intense for younger children.
 Matrix boys and Titanic girls need

+not apply.
 We treat films less

 as sociology, anthropology, and history lessons, than as works of art.
 A complex